Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 Alcohol-related injuries can include cuts, bruises, fractured or broken bones, muscle sprains, concussions, and more serious injuries like ones resulting from an automotive accident.
 Alcohol also thins the blood, making it more difficult to stop bleeding in a person who has been injured.

-More than 150,000 college students develop an alcohol-related health problem on a yearly basis.
-If the binge drinking habits that start when a person is in college continue at an increased rate, or even if they stay the same, over time the body will likely suffer from things like
+More than 150,000 college students develop an alcohol-related health problem on a yearly basis with beer addiction being the urgent problem.
+If the drinking binge habits that start when a person is in college continue at an increased rate, or even if they stay the same, over time the body will likely suffer from things like

 - Loss and death of brain cells